 All he could do was watch her.

 She whipped her head to the side to hide her flickering emotions.
-In a thick voice, she continued the negotiation.
+And yet, thickly, she continued the negotiation.
 "Just send me somewhere safe.
 Somewhere nice to look at.
 I just want to not be bothered anymore."
 After a few sniffles, she turned back to him, face set, eyes watery.
-She dropped her grip on his hand, which he felt fleeting disappointment about.
+She dropped her grip on his hand.

 Finally, he agreed.
 "You will tell me everything.
 And for the duration of your stay on Vegetasei, you will stay here, in my room, so you cannot inform anyone."